River Delta Law Firm

-River Delta Law firm is an international law firm, headquartered in Shanghai.
+River Delta Law Firm (江三角律师事务所) is an international law firm, headquartered in Shanghai.
 It was formed in 2004 by Founding Partner, Jingbo 'Jason' Lu.
 The firm currently employs over 160 lawyers across 10 offices in two countries and claims specialization in: "Labor & Employment Law, M&A & Liquidation, Anti-corruption & Compliance, Intellectual Property and Dispute Resolution."

 Activity

 River Delta Law Firm is a member of the 'Innangard' International Employment Law Alliance.
 Membership consists of a number of firms who specialize in employment law from around Europe and Asia.
 The firm is also a member of the American Bar Association, the Inter-Pacific Bar Association, International Bar Association, The Australian Chamber of Commerce and The Canadian Chamber of Commerce.